How is home oxygen delivered?

 - oxygen cylinders – large or small that contain oxygen as a gas

-- liquid oxygen – this comes in a storage container.
-It is decanted and breathed in as a gas
+- liquid oxygen – this comes in a storage container, it is decanted and breathed in as a gas.

 Rooms where you have an oxygen concentrator should be well ventilated.
 Don’t worry – there will be plenty of oxygen left in the room for others to breathe!

-Your respiratory team may assess you for portable or ambulatory oxygen for when you exert yourself.
-If you are already on long-term oxygen therapy you may also need to use oxygen when you go out.
+Your respiratory team may assess you for portable (or ambulatory) oxygen for when you exert yourself.
+If you are already on long term oxygen therapy, you may also need to use oxygen when you go out.
 Depending on your oxygen needs, you may be prescribed:

-|These oxygen cylinders weigh about 2 to 3 kg (6 to 7 lbs) and come with a carrying case.
-The oxygen in them lasts for up to 3 hours, depending on the flow rate.
+|These oxygen cylinders weigh about two to three kg (six to seven lbs) and come with a carrying case.
+The oxygen in them lasts for up to three hours, depending on the flow rate.
 The higher the flow rate, the shorter the period they will last.
 As with any oxygen equipment, portable cylinders must be used according to the manufacturer’s safety instructions to avoid a fire risk.
 Your supplier may also be able to provide you with an oxygen trolley with wheels.||A conserving device is attached to a portable oxygen cylinder to make the supply last longer by giving you a pulse of oxygen only when you breathe in.
 This makes the oxygen last longer, but it is not suitable for everyone as it cannot supply high levels of oxygen.
 Your health care professional can tell you if this device is suitable for you.|

-Liquid oxygen may be suitableif you use portable oxygen a lot, or need such high flows that cylinders do not last long.
-It is delivered and decanted into a tank in your home.
-This tank will be replaced by your supplier when it is nearly empty.
+Liquid oxygen (LOX) maybe suitable for you if you use a lot of portable oxygen or if you need a high flow rate of oxygen.
+It’s delivered and transferred to a tank in your home.
+The tank will be replaced by your supplier when it is nearly empty.

 - 0808 143 9991 for London

-- 0808 143 9999 for the south-west England
+- 0808 143 9999 for the South West of England